Alice in Wonderland party ideas

 - Play games with a 'Contrariwise' theme: make people name stickers, where you write their names on backwards.
 Everyone must call everyone else by their backwards name, or risk a forfeit.
 You could invent a game where names must be called, or you could just have this going on throughout the party.
 Also, you could ask people questions and they must give the opposite answer.
 Or, say the answer, but backwards.
 For most of these games, some kind of time pressure is essential to make it more difficult and to make people make mistakes and have to do forfeits.
 The more adult the party, the more adult the questions.
 'Have you ever done xyz?' would be interesting if people have to say the opposite.
 It becomes more like a truth or dare game then.

 - Make a game of Clean Cup: have guests assemble at table.
 They fill their plates with food and make their tea (or other drink) as they like for a certain amount of time.
-When the time is over, say "Clean cup.
+When the time is up, say "Clean cup.
 Clean cup.
 Move down.
 Move down."
 The guests move to the next place and put more food on the plate and change the tea however they wish.
 This goes on and on until everyone returns to their own place setting.
 Now, everyone must eat and drink what the others have put.
 Prizes can be awarded to the most weird concoction.

 - Make coloring pages for children so they can paint the roses red